eyvind/sega-adapter/README.md

 Since the joystick button often starts games, a short press of the Start button is mapped to joystick button 1.

+### SNACK enhanced mode (experimental)

+[SNACK](https://abbuc.de/produkt/snack-adapter/) is an Atari adapter for SNES controllers.
+It has an enhanced mode that allows all of the buttons to be read by the Atari (with some limitations), and that mode is supported here.

+To switch to enhanced mode, press Mode, Start, and the right shoulder button at the same time.
+Mode+Start+left shoulder goes back to normal mode.

+The SNES controller has four main buttons: A, B, X, and Y; left and right shoulder buttons; and START and SELECT.

+The main buttons have the same labels and approximately the same diamond configuration as the A, B, X, and Y buttons on a Mega Drive controller, but the AB and XY buttons are swapped.

+The Mega Drive controller does not have shoulder buttons, so the Z and C buttons are used instead (some third party controllers have shoulder buttons that map to those buttons).

+Finally, the Mode button stands in for SELECT.

+#### Notes

+- SNACK mode uses the joystick ports in a completely different way to a normal joystick and will produce unexpected results in software that is not written to detect it.
+- The buttons are not completely independent.
+Only one of START, SELECT (Mode), X, and Y can be detected at any time, and any of those buttons will override A and B.  However, A and B are independent of each other, and the shoulder buttons are entirely independent.
+- Centering the joystick relies on fairly precise timing to charge the Atari's pot capacitors to a specific range, so different computers and even cable lengths may make the joystick appear to be intermittently leaning in one direction.
+- This feature is still experimental.

 ### Autodetection (Atari 8-bit machines only)

 Because of the way the paddle circuits are used to read the second and